microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 ## Introduction

-In this challenge, you will create a new React Singe Page App (SPA) and use FHIR Server msal configurations from previous JavaScript app to connect, read and search for FHIR data.
+In this challenge, you will create a new React Single Page App (SPA) and use FHIR Server msal configurations from previous JavaScript app to connect, read and search for FHIR patient data.

 ## Description

 - Create a new React Single Page App (SPA) using `Create React App` frontend build pipeline.
-- Create a patient lookup by Given name for SPA.
+- Create a patient lookup by Given name in SPA.
 - Build and deploy the new React Patient Search React app to Azure App Services.

     Hint: